-We tried the hack ourselves and have to admit we were seriously impressed.
-The hack works really well and makes it look like a professional job.
+The hack works really well and makes it look like a professional job that's hotel standard.
 However, if your bed frame is painted, take care not to scratch the paintwork as you push the coat hanger down into the gap.

 This is definitely going to be a new addition to my routine every time I change my bedsheets and make my bed because of how ridiculously easy it is.
 Fair play, Stacey.

 Sign up to our newsletter for style and decor inspiration, house makeovers, project advice and more.

 Millie Hurst was Senior Content Editor at Ideal Home from 2020-2022, and is now Section Editor at Homes & Gardens.
 Before stepping into the world of interiors, she worked as a Senior SEO Editor for News UK in both London and New York.
 You can usually find her looking up trending terms and finding real-life budget makeovers our readers love.
 Millie came up with the website's daily dupes article which gives readers ways to curate a stylish home for less.

 How to balance radiators - the little-known household task experts swear will slash your energy bills this winter